 The drive to encourage the direct involvement of communities in their own governance, increasingly evident in political discourses from the turn of the century, was given a statutory basis in Scotland by The Local Government in Scotland Act 2003 which formally introduced Community Planning to the policy lexicon.
 Defined by the Scottish Government as 'a process which helps public agencies to work together with the community to plan and deliver better services which make a real difference to people's lives' (Scottish Government 2010), Community Planning has now become firmly embedded as a mechanism for harnessing the participation of communities to the government's strategic priorities.
-By elevating the community (at least nominally) to the centre of the policy making process the Community Planning agenda has also created a new context for work within the Community Learning and Development (CLD) sector, one that confronts conventional understandings of the purpose and parameters of professional community development work.
+By elevating the community (at least nominally) to the centre of the policy making process the Community Planning and Development (CLD) sector, one that confronts conventional understandings of the purpose and parameters of professional community development work.